DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### Transformation:

 There are conditions or effects that can cause bodies to transform from one creature to another, this could happen quickly or slowly.
 A character’s hands could transform into wyvern wings, the skin type could change from skin to hair, A tail could develop, body parts could grow or shrink, color could change, features could be added or lost.
 It is unknown how much of a role this will be in game play at this time.

+### World:

+The world has 2-D maps to explore.
+There are permanent city areas than can be developed, different levels of maps/mazes can be randomly generated; there will be quests for players to follow and NPCS to interact with

 ## Key Dates: